Transit Windsor COVID-19 Service Update

-Effective Monday, May 4, 2020, Transit Windsor will be operating on a Sunday schedule throughout the 7-day week from Monday to Sunday.
+Effective immediately, Transit Windsor will be operating on an enhanced Sunday schedule throughout the 7-day week from Monday to Sunday.

-All routes that normally operate on Sundays will be in service, except for the Central 3 West and the Tunnel Bus.
+All routes that normally operate on Sundays will be in service, except for the Tunnel Bus.

-The LaSalle 25 will be operating 6 days a week from Monday to Saturday on the Saturday schedule.
+The South Windsor 7 and the LaSalle 25 will be operating 6 days a week from Monday to Saturday on the Saturday schedule.